variantstudios/thesubiedoctor.com/pages/services/index.md

 ##### *We specialize in large repair jobs such as:*

-**Head gasket replacement**<br>An all too common repair on Subaru’s. &nbsp;Symptoms or a head gasket issue are an oil or coolant leak, oil in the coolant or most common, an overheating issue. &nbsp;Anywhere from 100k to 200k, they will need to be replaced. &nbsp;We only use premium Six Star head gaskets and re-surface the cylinder heads which is a critical step as Subaru heads do warp slightly which is the main reason for gasket failure.
+**Head gasket replacement**<br>An all too common repair on Subaru’s. &nbsp;Symptoms of a head gasket issue are an oil or coolant leak, oil in the coolant or most common, an overheating issue. &nbsp;Anywhere from 100k to 200k, they will need to be replaced. &nbsp;We only use premium Six Star head gaskets and re-surface the cylinder heads which is a critical step as Subaru heads do warp slightly which is the main reason for gasket failure.

 **Timing belt and water pump replacement**<br>These are scheduled maintenance items. &nbsp;A timing belt or pulley failure will damage the engine valves and make for a much larger repair bill. &nbsp;Don’t put it off. &nbsp;Most models require replacement every 105k miles.